 - Try to control the water coming into the home by sweeping away puddles that have formed on the roof.
 Left unimpeded, pooling water can do more than just leave unpleasant-looking water stains on the ceiling.
 They can also damage the entire structure of the roof.

 - Next, try to find where the leak is coming from.
 Admittedly, this task can be a bit difficult, because the water source can be at least a few feet away from the drip or stain.

 - Once you locate the source, you might be able to do a temporary fix, depending on the severity of the leak.
 Tools may include duct tape, tarps, patches, sealants, and rubber sheets.
 Be sure to secure the tools to avoid them from slipping away and clean the section all around the leak before applying the patch materials.
 Any water, dirt, and other debris by the leak could cause the patch to come undone or at least decrease its overall effectiveness.

 Experts in All Roofing Emergencies

-For emergencies and routine repairs, the experts at DryHome Roofing and Siding can handle all your needs, from roof leaks, to damaged, cracked, or missing shingles, to damaged flashing around skylights, vents, and chimneys eaves.
+For emergencies and routine repairs, the experts at DryHome Roofing and Siding can handle all your needs, from roof leaks to damaged, cracked, or missing shingles, to damaged flashing around skylights, vents, and chimney eaves.
 Contact us today for a free evaluation.